 Nightrise at the Banff Gondola is a magical experience on Sulphur Mountain.
 Stoney Nakoda words and stories, lights, soundscapes, and digital projections depict the Four Wonders of night in the mountains.
 For more information, see our story: Nightrise lights up the night at the Banff Gondola.
 Nightrise runs evenings from December 2, 2022 until March 31, 2023.
 See hours here.

 Sunday finds at back at Mount Norquay for skiing!
 With fresh powder, conditions are fantastic, and although Christmas break has begun, we never have to wait too long in line.
 We make our way over to the Mystic Chair, where most of the intermediate terrain is, and hang out there until the kids get hungry.

 With terrain for all levels, Mount Norquay is fun for the whole family!
 Beginners can learn on the Sundance Magic Carpet before graduating to the Cascade Chairlift.
 Cascade is close to the lodge – perfect for when you want to have a bite to eat and warm up.
 Spirit Chair also has beginner-friendly terrain (green runs), while Mystic has mostly blue runs (plus some black diamond), and the North American Chair has expert terrain.
 Check out the Mount Norquay interactive ski map here.

-To purchase lift tickets, season’s passes, or the Big Drop Card, visit Mount Norquay.
+To purchase lift tickets, season’s passes, or the Big Drop Card (gives you 50% off all season), visit Mount Norquay.